-Verstappen beats Piastri to poole by 0.01 - Speedcafe.com
+Verstappen beats Piastri to pole by 0.01 - Speedcafe.com

 He still went fastest, 0.895s clear of what Hamilton had managed earlier.

-However, others were still on flying laps, including Pierre Gasly who also went fastest through the middle sector.
+However, others were still on flying laps, including Pierre Gasly, who also went fastest through the middle sector.

 The track was ramping up, the Alpine driver usurping Perez by 0.6s to underscore that.

-Times tumbled, and for a time it looks as though Piastri would snag pole.
+Times tumbled, and for a time it looked as though Piastri would snag pole.

 The Australian shot to the top of the totem as the chequered flag waved, only for Verstappen to better him by 0.011s.